POWERLINE Semi-Auto CO2 Pistol

 action only pistols and is fairly crisp.
 It is much better than

-the Bear River BR 45 which has the worst trigger pull of all pistols on this site.
+the Bear River BR 45 which has the worst trigger pull of all pistols on

 The Umarex XBG and XCP are also a bit harder and longer to pull than

 this delightful pistol which has a very

 solid feel, yet is only 0.9 of a pound in weight.
 Length - 6.85",

 Height - about 5/38".

 crossbolt safety is just above the trigger and easy to operate.

 which indicates a change from off to on or on to off.
 It stays